It began with a cold call.

 In MKEC’s first decade, we performed some civil engineering work here and there for Koch Industries, which, like us, calls Wichita, Kansas home.
 Unlike us, in the early 1990s, Koch employed thousands of people across many subsidiaries on a global scale; whereas MKEC’s 35 employees in a single location focused on what we did best: civil engineering.

-“We make a concerted effort to find the best people in their fields — people who share our determination to work hard to bring value to our clients, people who enjoy the work they’re doing.”Glen Nilsen, President, Senior Mechanical Engineer
+“We make a concerted effort to find the best people in their fields — people who share our determination to work hard to bring value to our clients, people who enjoy the work they’re doing.”Glen Nilsen, Former President

 As the end of the millennium approached, both companies grew and diversified—albeit on different scales.
 We sought bigger, more complex projects that required specialized technical skills.
 We expanded our hiring to include professionals with expertise in chemical process, mechanical, piping, electrical, and instrumentation/controls engineering, in addition to civil.
 We started exploring the possibility of opening offices outside Wichita.
 It was during this time of expansion that we made the cold call to Koch, and that’s when the story of our alliance really begins.